curvenote/docs/content/publish/creating-templates.md

     hint: "Include grant numbers if applicable"
     required: false

-  # Disable subtitle as it's not used in Rock Scientists format
+  # Omit subtitle as it's not used in Rock Scientists format
-  - id: subtitle
+  # - id: subtitle
-    enabled: false
 ```

 ### Example 2: Research Lab Template